What is Matrix?

 Formation of matrix

-3. Metamorphic Rocks: In metamorphic rocks, the matrix can develop through recrystallization or metamorphic processes.
-Metamorphism occurs when rocks are subjected to high temperatures and pressures, causing mineral changes and rearrangements.
-During this process, fine-grained minerals can form and fill the spaces between larger mineral grains, creating a matrix.
+3. Metamorphic Rocks : In metamorphic rocks, the matrix can develop through recrystallization or metamorphic processes.
+During metamorphism process (when rocks are subjected to high temperatures and pressures, causing mineral changes and rearrangements), fine-grained minerals can form and fill the spaces between larger mineral grains, creating a matrix.

 Significance: